vladislav-kostin/nice-dependency-injection/README.md

 - Add `[Injectable]` attribute to a class declaration.
 - Add `[Inject]` attribute to a field.
 - Initial injection happens after scene is loaded, after all `Awake` methods and before all `Start` methods.
-- If your object spawns after initial injection but also needs it, add `DependancyInjector` to it.
+- If your object spawns after initial injection but also needs it, add `DependencyInjector` component to it.
 - If `[Inject]` field is found befor the corresponding `[Injectable]` type is bound, an error will be produced.

 ### Local injection